mladen/mladen/README.md

 I'm (re)learning the basics of Computer Science by engaging in courses, reading books etc. and documenting my progress in the [practicing-computer-science](https://github.com/mladen/practicing-computer-science)\*\* repository.

 \*\* Part of my "(Re)learning in public" initiative.

-## :microscope: :telescope: Other areas I'm _especially interested_ in (even though I'm a beginner in most of them):

-- Mathematics (currently re-learning Linear Algebra - check out the [first 10 pages of my self-learning notebook](https://drive.google.com/file/d/1xnGnLHTG0R2OPtLmADXhx_KDQZT7r5ZS/view?usp=drive_link); soon I will be re-learning Calculus, Statistics, Probability and Logic)
-- Physics (trying to find some time to work on graphics programming and simple game development that involves physics)
-- Chemistry + Biology (especially the intersection of the two, which is Biochemistry)
-- Neuroscience
-- Philosophy (currently reading a bit about Logic and Epistemology)
-- Psychology (currently reading a bit about Cognitive Psychology)
-- Education

 ## :raising_hand: Volunteering and other activities: